murafba/Blog-Lekturloka/README.md

 ## 3. License
 Copyright &copy; 2023 by [Muhammad Rafi Akbar](https://github.com/murafba)<br>
 This project is [MIT](https://github.com/murafba/Final-Project-Web-Design-Blog-Lekturloka/blob/main/LICENSE) licensed<br>
-You can use this project for non-commercial, academic, and experiment use Feel free to use my web design as reference
+You can use this project for non-commercial, academic, and experiment use<br>
+Feel free to use my web design as reference

 <br>